SumoLogic/sumologic-otel-lambda/java/README.md

-# Sumo Logic Distribution for OpenTelemetry Java Lambda Layer unreleased version
+# Sumo Logic Distribution for OpenTelemetry Java Lambda Layer v2.19.0

 Layers for running Java applications on AWS Lambda with OpenTelemetry.